alex-bellon/wikipedia/README.md

 ## Odds and Ends

 [Cold Reading](https://en.wikipedia.org/wiki/Cold_reading) - a set of techniques used by mentalists, psychics, fortune-tellers, mediums, illusionists (readers), and scam artists to imply that the reader knows much more about the person than the reader actually does.

+[Curse of the Colonel](https://en.wikipedia.org/wiki/Curse_of_the_Colonel) - an urban legend regarding a reputed curse placed on the Japanese Kansai-based Hanshin Tigers baseball team by deceased KFC founder and mascot Colonel Harland Sanders.

 [Disambiguation (disambiguation)](https://en.wikipedia.org/wiki/Disambiguation_(disambiguation))